conradhuebler/SupraFit/README.md

 <img src="https://github.com/conradhuebler/SupraFit/raw/master/docs/SupraFit_Poster.png" width="300">

 ### SupraFit has been used in

-Anthracene-Based Receptors with a Turn-on Fluorescence Response for Nitrate [Org.
+- Anthracene-Based Receptors with a Turn-on Fluorescence Response for Nitrate [Org.
 Lett.
 2019, 21, 21, 8746-8750](https://pubs.acs.org/doi/abs/10.1021/acs.orglett.9b03361)

-Purine Unit as a Building Block of Artificial Receptors Designed for the Recognition of Carbohydrates [Eur.
+- Purine Unit as a Building Block of Artificial Receptors Designed for the Recognition of Carbohydrates [Eur.
 J. Org.
 Chem., 2019: 7555-7562](https://onlinelibrary.wiley.com/doi/full/10.1002/ejoc.201901340)
+- Cycloalkyl Groups as Subunits of Artificial Carbohydrate Receptors: Effect of Ring Size of the Cycloalkyl Unit on the Receptor Efficiency [Eur.
+J. Org.
+Chem.
+2020, 4900–4915](https://doi.org/10.1002/ejoc.202000803)

 ## Some notes
 - SupraFit prefers larger screens over smaller ones.
 1600x1200 or 1680x1050 is the recommended size.